osbornjd/HelloWorldOpenWhisk/README.md

 APIHOST=192.168.33.16
 ```

 These are the default authorization and IP address that OpenWhisk will deploy functions with/to.
 Note that you should now be able to actually go to `http://192.168.33.16` and see the OpenWhisk default JSON data.
+If the website asks you to enter a user name and password, these are givne in the `AUTH` variable above.
+The username is everything before the `:`, and the password is everything after the `:`.